 Is It Possible for People to Detox on Their Own?

-Substance abuse detox trusts can fluctuate, as can all costs for rehab and therapy.
-The cost will depend in the center and the services they offer.
+Substance abuse detox prices can fluctuate, as can all costs for rehab and therapy.
+The financial amount depends on the center and the services they offer.
 Many insurance companies cover drug and alcohol treatment, which includes detox.
 If you are uninsured, some states offer substance abuse treatment for free, for those who qualify.

-If you have been abusing a substance and would like to enter detox and overcome the disease of addiction, but don’t know where to start, give us a call!
+If you have been abusing a substance and would like to enter a detox treatment program in Arizona, give us a call.
+You can overcome the disease of addiction and we can get you started.
 Our trained professionals can answer all your questions on detox, rehab, and overcoming your addiction to substances.
 Call today at (623) 335-0909!